UNSW-Data-Science-Society/chatbot-chronicles-workshop/README.md

 ###### To run the webapp locally, follow these steps:
 - Clone the repository using ```git clone <repo-name>```
+- Preferably install and activate a virtual environment.
 - Install the required libraries by running ```pip install -r requirements.txt```.
 - Run the app using ```streamlit run app.py```.